-The preferred flow rates and reservoir levels contained in these tables represent the California Guidelines and are typically the basis for California's requests which are presented to the TROA Administrator and the scheduling parties on a monthly basis or as needed.
+The California preferred flow rates included herein were updated in April 2018 and are expected to form the general basis for California's 2018 TROA Scheduling Requests, which are presented to the TROA Administrator and to the scheduling parties monthly, or more often if needed.
+These monthly scheduling requests are available from DWR and may also be available online.